dadoge217/OS/banker/README.md

 <fstream>
 ```
 Hardware Versions used:
-Visual Studio Code v1.98.2
+Visual Studio Code v1.99.3
 OS: Windows_NT x64 10.0.26100
 # Compilation
 Steps before compilation:
   1. Load Visual Studio Code in a Linux/UNIX environment
   2. Use the terminal and enter the datapath to the folder

-The consumer and producer are separate files.
+The banker and text files are separate.
 To compile, run:
 ```
 $ g++ -o banker banker.cpp
 $ ./banker tables.txt
 ```
 # Example
 https://github.com/user-attachments/assets/4d7070d4-154e-496a-8b10-eb28409dfe92
-Example 1: Producer is run in the background; consumer is run in the foreground
+Example 1: Bank processes the requested setup of resources and processes.

 https://github.com/user-attachments/assets/fbb50aea-e7c3-49d3-b9e8-d9763de08287
-Example 2: Producer and consumer are both run in the background
+Example 2: Bank does not have enough resources to meet customer request.